Shredded apples, warm spice, and Greek yogurt — this cinnamon apple bread is the cozy, quick bread you'll make on repeat all autumn (and year) long.

 Table of contents

-Fall is my favorite excuse to turn on the oven and bake a cinnamon apple bread that fills the house with warm spice.
-While I don’t love shorter days (or endless football 🙃), I do love crisp morning runs, fresh apples at the store, and cozy baking sessions with the toddler.
+Fall is my favorite excuse to turn on the oven.
+Crisp morning runs, fresh apples at the store, and cozy baking sessions with the toddler — this cinnamon apple bread fits right into all of that.

 For more easy quick bread recipes, check out Banana Zucchini Bread, Brown Butter Banana Bread, Blueberry Lemon Bread, and Pumpkin Banana Bread.